HarryvL/fcSC-workbench/README.md

 Please refer to source code for in-line comments and to the FreeCAD forum (TBC)

 ### Current Limitations
-fcSC only works with 2nd order volumetric meshes generated with GMSH (10-noded tetrahedrals).
+fcSC only works with 2nd order volumetric meshes generated with GMSH or Netgen (10-noded tetrahedrals).

 ### Licence information